bonilab/PSU-CIDD-MaSim-Support/README.md

 `bash/` - This directory contains Bash scripts as well as job files that may be manipulated by the Bash scripts to run replicates on the [Roar Supercomputer](https://www.icds.psu.edu/computing-services/roar-user-guide/).

+`earthengine/` - This directory contains scripts intended for use with [Google Earth Engine](https://earthengine.google.com/).

 `matlab/` - This directory contains Matlab functions that can be used to generate plots for various comparison points used for model calibration and validation.

 `python/` - This directory contains the Python scripts that invoked by the `bash` scripts in the root directory of this repository. \